deontaljaard/elevator-control-system-scala/README.md

 ## Elevator
 See [Elevator.scala](./src/main/scala/system/elevator/Elevator.scala)

 The elevator implementation makes use of a TreeSet to keep track of pickup requests.
-It uses two TreeSets for upward and downward floors.
+It uses two TreeSets for floors above (up) and below (down) the current floor.
 A set was used because it automatically discards duplicates.
-A TreeSet was used because of natural ordering on numeric types.
-As a standalone entity, the elevator is able to traverse the upward requests, and when there no more upward pickup floor requests, adjust itself to a new goal floor at a lower level, if a pickup request for downward pickup floor requests exist.
+A TreeSet was used because of natural ordering on numbers.
+If the elevator is going up, it queries the next lowest floor in the up TreeSet.
+If the elevator is going down it queries the next highest floor in the down TreeSet.

 ## Elevator Controller (Elevator Control System - ECS)